opf/openproject/docs/release-notes/3-0-0/README.md

   - Auto-completion for work packages
   - Quick selection for custom queries
   - Responsible added to work package summary
-  - Responible can be assigned via context menu and bulk edit
+  - Responsible can be assigned via context menu and bulk edit
   - Easier navigation to work packages through shorter URL

 ## Add work package queries as menu items to sidebar